yamchips/next-app/Learning-notes.md

 1. CSS properties: create CSSProperties object and use inline style
 2. Tailwind: import and wrap Body with Tailwind and apply className to target elements

+### Send emails

+React email integrates with different email service providers to send emails using React.
+Here we use Resend.

+Go to resend.com and create an account.
+Generate an API key.
+Add the key to .env file and install resend using npm.

+Finally we create an API endpoint for sending emails.
+This is just for demonstration.
+In real application, sending emails should be part of my business operations.
+For example, if someone submits an order, I need to send a confirmation email.

+Go to api folder, create a new folder called send-email and add a route.ts file.
+We create a POST function here.
+In the post method, we create a payload object and specify fields like from, to, subject and react.

+To send an email, we need a domain of our own.
+Then go to resend website to add our domain.

+#### Domain

+A domain name is the address to my website.
+If I own a website, it has an IP, like 23.545.23.567.
+I need to create a simple, easy to remember name like fanwu.com to allow public to visit it.

+DNS: domain name system